Differentiable Extensions with Rounding Guarantees for Combinatorial Optimization over Permutations: Introduction

-Given the a.e.\ differentiability of Birkhoff extension, we can compute its gradient (which we implement using standard auto-differentiation).
-Gradient decent cannot be directly applied to optimization over the Birkhoff polytope, since after each step the resulting matrix may not be doubly stochastic.
-Hence we propose a Frank-Wolfe-inspired algorithm, which only steps towards permutation matrices (vertices of the Birkhoff polytope).
-Given a doubly stochastic initialization, this approach preserves double stochasticity throughout optimization.
-Birkhoff extension is not necessarily convex and, thus, gradient-based optimization could converge to local suboptimal minima.
+Birkhoff extension is not necessarily convex and, thus, gradient-based optimization could converge to local minima.
 We alleviate this issue by changing the score matrix whenever the optimization converges to a local minimum.
 Changing the score matrix changes the extension being optimized, potentially changing the extension to one where the current iterate is not at a local minimum, allowing further optimization.
 We further show that for specific changes to the score matrix (based on Property \ref{prop: changing score}), we are guaranteed the quality of the rounded solution \emph{does not decrease}.

-Birkhoff extension can also be used for unsupervised neural combinatorial optimization where training often requires that the objective function is differentiable.
+\textbf{Application to neural combinatorial optimization.} Birkhoff extension can also be used for unsupervised neural combinatorial optimization where training often requires that the objective function is differentiable.
 Neural approaches are a promising new paradigm in combinatorial optimization as, unlike traditional techniques, they inherently leverage the distribution of problem instances being solved \cite{Bengio2018}.
 However, supervised neural combinatorial optimization is often prohibitively expensive as it requires computing exact solutions to create labels for training.
-Unsupervised learning, such as the set extension proposed in \cite{karalias2022neural}, circumvents this issue by removing the need for labels.
-In Appendix \ref{app:nn}, similar to \cite{karalias2022neural}, we propose an unsupervised neural approach based on our Birkhoff extension.
+Unsupervised learning, such as the set extension proposed in \cite{karalias2022neural, karalias2020erdos}, circumvents this issue by removing the need for labels.
+In App.\ \ref{app:nn}, similar to \cite{karalias2022neural}, we propose an unsupervised neural approach based on our Birkhoff extension.
 The properties of Birkhoff extensions offer advantages for unsupervised learning in that rounding guarantees ensure the minima sought in training correspond well with the combinatorial objective.